TodePond/DreamBerd/README.md

 While in Baby Mode, DreamBerd simplifies its syntax to only require 'goo' and 'ga'.
 That's right, no more tricky commands and declarations, only pure, unadulterated baby talk.

+### Note:

+To prevent under-6-month-olds from accidentally activating Baby Mode, DreamBerd requires you to verify your ID before it can be activated.
+To do this, follow the instructions on the post-install screen.

+However, we know that sometimes ID verification can be a bit of a hassle.
+So, we've come up with a fun alternative!

+If you can't or don't want to verify your ID, just solve the following simple math problem, and we'll know you're not a 6-month-old:

+$$\int_{-\infty}^{\infty} e^{-x^2} dx$$

+### Activating

 To activate it, simply add `#!baby` to the top of your file.

 ### Baby Mode Syntax